Dev-Sphere111/ai-chatbot-for-python-developers/readme.md

   {
     "id": 1,
     "userId": "123",
-    "question": "What is the capital of France?", "answer": "The capital of France is Paris.", "created_at": "2023-08-05T14:12:00Z",
+    "question": "What is the principal city of France?", "answer": "The principal city of France is Paris.", "created_at": "2023-08-05T14:12:00Z",
     "updatedAt": "2023-08-05T14:12:00Z"
   }
   ```

-### 🔧 Troubleshooting
+### 🔧 Issue Resolution

-If you encounter the following error:
+Should you face the subsequent error:

 ```
 Missing baseUrl in compilerOptions. tsconfig-paths will be skipped Unable to connect to the database: ConnectionRefusedError [SequelizeConnectionRefusedError]
 ```

-It may be necessary to restart the server as it is hosted on-prem and may occasionally experience connection issues.
+It might be required to restart the server, as it is hosted on-premises and could occasionally encounter connectivity problems.